 OK, so how does it work?

 Android Go was designed from the get-go with slower, low-memory devices in mind, Google said.
-It supports phones with less than 1GB of RAM — as little as 512MB, in some cases — and exposes device-level connectivity settings to internet subscribers.
+It ships on Android smartphones with 1GB of RAM or less and exposes device-level connectivity settings to internet subscribers.
 Carriers can let people top up their data in their phone’s settings menu, and Chrome Data Saver — Google’s traffic-saving tool that uses proxy servers, compression, and machine intelligence to cut down on the amount of data consumed by web pages — will be switched on by default.

 Google said Data Saver alone helps to save 750 terabytes of traffic every day.

 Android Go will also collate Google’s other low-bandwidth offerings in a new section of the Google Play Store.
-In fact, devices running Android Go will only show apps that have been optimized for it — specifically, apps smaller than 10MB in size.
+And while Android Go smartphones will ship with the Google Play Store optimized for Android Go devices, users are not restricted to Go or light apps.